dinasv/CSBFinder/README.md

 ##### Output
 The output files will be now located in the output directory

-> On a laptop computer with Intel Core i7 processor and 8GB RAM, this execution should take less than 5 minutes
+> On a laptop computer with Intel Model i7 processor and 8GB RAM, this execution should take less than 5 minutes

 ### Execution of CSBFinder on the Plasmid Dataset of 471 prokaryotic genomes

 #### User Interface
-Upload the dataset by clicking on the "Load Input Core.Genomes" button.
+Upload the dataset by clicking on the "Load Input Model.Genomes" button.

 ##### Input Parameters
 Click on the "Run" button, and a dialog will open.